 Children on the autism spectrum with low muscle tone may experience limitations in physical development.
 Physical therapists can support autistic children in acquiring motor skills, increasing fitness and stamina, developing better posture, and improving coordination.
 Learn more: Benefits of Pediatric Physical Therapy

 When necessary, therapists may use weighted vests within therapy for autism as they see fit.
 Some of the potential benefits of weighted vests for autism are:

 ABA therapists use behavioral principles applied to everyday situations to help a child with ASD either increase or decrease targeted behaviors.
 They are trained to help your child progress by assisting your child in learning new skills, shaping and refining previously learned skills or behaviors, and helping your child decrease socially problematic behaviors.
 They may accomplish this by implementing one or more of the following behavioral techniques:

+In addition to hosting intensive pop-up sessions worldwide, NAPA also serves local families from our Los Angeles, Boston, and Sydney clinics by providing industry-leading SLP, PT, and OT techniques.
 At NAPA Center, we take an individualized approach to therapy because we understand that each child is unique with very specific needs.
 We embrace differences with an understanding that individualized programs work better.
 For this reason, no two therapeutic programs are alike.
-If your child needs our services, we will work closely with you to select the best therapies for them, creating a customized program specific to your child’s needs and your family’s goals.
+If you think your child or loved one may benefit from NAPA pediatric therapy services, please feel free to reach out.
+We will work closely with you to select the best therapies, creating a customized program specific to your child’s needs and your family’s goals.
 Let your child’s journey begin today by contacting us to learn more.